 You want to boost your sales and have decided to go into a retargeting campaign?
 Great idea!
 Retargeting consists in targeting a user who visited your website but didn’t convert.
 Used properly, this technique can be useful as it allows you to adapt your ad to your visitor’s profile.
 In this article, we give you four golden rules to make your retargeting campaigns a success.

 Retarget the right audience

-Your users visit your website for different reasons and their online behaviours differ.
+Your users visit your website for various reasons and their online behaviours differ.
 Ideally, you won’t display the same advertising campaign to someone who visited a vacuum product page as to someone who spent some time on your repair services page.
 Pages viewed, duration and frequency are possible criteria that will allow you to determine the right message to deliver.

 All visitors aren’t at the same stage of the sales process.
 The most interesting users to retarget are the ones who put your product in the basket, but leave your website without completing the purchase.
 They almost did but something held them back, so it should be easy to convert them.
 Encourage them to make the leap by retargeting them with the products they seemed to be interested in.

-There are also users who visited your website for the first time, and who are located at the beginning of the sales process.
+There are also users who visited your website for the first time, and who are at the beginning of the sales funnel.
 At this stage, your ad campaigns will mostly seek to increase brand awareness and encourage visitors to come back to your website, instead of highlighting a particular product.